thisisdevelopment/helium-route-updater/README.md

 # Helium Router Updater

-Automatically adds / removes euis from your helium routes based on updates from your LNS (currently only chirpstack is directly supported)
+Automatically adds / removes euis from your helium routes based on updates from your LNS

 ## Status

-Alpha!
-First prototype and not yet fully working

-Currently, as of feb 12 2023, Helium does not support this in production.
-This depends on all the changes that they are doing for [HIP70](https://github.com/helium/HIP/blob/main/0070-scaling-helium.md)
+**Beta**
+We use this internally and things may change (either on our side or on the helium side)

 ## Purpose